Manav-SM/Arduino-Codes/README.md

 # Arduino Codes
 Codebase of arduino board functionalities

+### Here are two examples.

+You need an <a href="http://iomatic.in/IomaTic/index.html" target="_blank" rel="noopener noreferrer" >Iomatic Arduino Board</a> to run it.

  ### Program to use the GSM module.

 <p style="text-align: justify">